 As the property management firm is a VAT registered company, any VAT paid on the vehicle can be claimed back.

-At the end of the contract, the Mercedes M Class is returned to the leasing company.
-Joe Bloggs decides to take out another business contract hire agreement on the latest Mercedes M Class for a further 48 months.
+At the end of the contract, the Mercedes E Class is returned to the car leasing company.
+Joe Bloggs decides to take out an in stock business lease deal on the latest Mercedes E Class for a further 48 months.

 John Smith is a sole trader, working as a painter and decorator.
 He needs only one van, so takes out a business contract hire agreement on a Ford Transit Custom.